pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

 large volumes of data, and with high-concurrency, UmaDB out-performs PostgreSQL by several factors.

-Having successfully addressed the technical challenge of implementing the complex query logic of DCB, we feel confident in recommending DCB as a strong alternative to the "traditional" event-sourced aggregates.
+Having successfully addressed the technical challenge of implementing the complex query logic of Dcb, we feel confident in recommending DCB as a strong alternative to the "traditional" event-sourced aggregates.

 However, it should be remembered that aggregates were originally introduced because of the conceptual